 Step 2: Use AI to Generate Creative Concepts at Scale

 Now that you know what works, use AI to produce variations faster than any human team could.
-This is not about replacing your creative team.
-It is about giving them superpowers.
+This isn’t about replacing your creative team — it’s about giving them superpowers.

 For ad copy: